mridul037/mridul037/README.md

 **Quote of the hour:**

-I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
-There is no programming language in use today that is qualitatively better than Simula-67.
+In theory, there is no difference between theory and practice.
+But, in practice, there is.

-~ L. Peter Deutsch
+~ Jan L. A. van de Snepscheut
 <pre>

 </pre>